 Who should submit a proposal to the IRB?

-Any person who wishes to conduct research or program evaluation at a school site or gather information from students or school staff must obtain written approval from the IRB.
+Any person who wishes to conduct research or program evaluation at a school site or gather information from students, parents of NYC DOE students, or DOE school-based or non-school based staff must obtain written approval from the IRB before undertaking any research activities, including, but not limited to, screening and recruitment.
 Graduate and undergraduate degree candidates, university faculty, independent researchers, and private and public agencies must all submit proposals before conducting research.
 This procedure applies even if the researcher is employed by the school system in another capacity (e.g., school administrators and teachers conducting research for graduate studies, studies undertaken for publication).

 Please note that approval to conduct research is in effect for one year only.
-If the study is not completed within a year, the researcher must apply for a continuation detailing any changes made to the previously approved research proposal, including changes to the original timeline, research participants yet to be recruited, copies of revised forms, letters and protocols and a summary of findings to date.
+If the study is not completed within a year, the researcher must apply for a continuation detailing any changes made to the previously approved research proposal, including changes to the original timeline, research participants yet to be recruited, copies of revised forms, letters, study materials and a summary of findings to date.

 Where do I submit a research proposal?

 The IRB uses a fully electronic proposal submission/review platform.
-A link to the submission form can be found on our overview of the IRB Process along with a schedule of proposal submission deadlines and corresponding IRB meetings.
+A link to the submission form can be found on our overview of the IRB Process.

 What proposal materials should be submitted?

-When you open the electronic submission form in IRBManager, you will be asked to provide the following types of information about your research study:
+When you open the electronic submission form in IRBManager, you will be asked to provide all the information the IRB requires to conduct a review of your proposed research.

 DOE IRB’s Criteria and Jurisdictional Concerns